Listing View

 Full Arch

-Dental implants are utilised when tooth loss has resulted in gaps appearing in between teeth and can be looked at as being replacement roots to which, cosmetic teeth can be attatched.
-They are also important in that they underpin and shore up neighboring teeth.
+Dental implants are used when tooth loss has resulted in gaps appearing in between teeth and can be viewed as being replacement roots upon which, cosmetic teeth can be attatched.
+They are also important in that they underpin and support teeth either side of the gap.

 Whilst side effects are {extremely|very rare, they include damage to the jaw, nerves and bordering teeth.

-Yes, it is possible however please note that it takes very nearly four months for the gums to fully heal which involves shrinkage and therefore the implants will need to be adjusted.
+Yes, it is possible however please note that it takes around four months for the gums to fully heal which involves shrinkage and as a result the implants have to be adjusted.

-Yes of course and just as with genuine teeth they have to be correctly cleaned otherwise it can lead to plaque and infection and not to mention gum disease.
+Yes of course and just as with genuine teeth they have to be properly cleaned or else it can cause plaque and infection and also gum disease.

-It is not any more painfull than having a tooth removed which obviously depends upon your pain tolerance and the type/amount of anesthetic utilised.
+It is not any sorer than having a tooth extracted which obviously depends on your pain threshold and the type/amount of anesthetic utilised.

 Jane and our patient Douglas McNeil in ourĀ practice having had a rugby injury corrected – gum shields are us!!